 Three Pernicious Premises in the Study of the American Ghetto

 Neoliberalism, race and the redefining of urban redevelopment

 Rebels Without a Pause: Hip-hop and Resistance in the City

-© 2016 THE AUTHOR.
+© 2016 THE AUTHORS.
 INTERNATIONAL JOURNAL OF URBAN AND REGIONAL RESEARCH, PUBLISHED BY JOHN WILEY & SONS LTD UNDER LICENSE BY URBAN RESEARCH PUBLICATIONS LIMITED

 These are open access essays under the terms of the Creative Commons Attribution-NonCommercial-NoDerivs License, which permits use and distribution in any medium, provided the original work is properly cited, the use is non-commercial and no modifications or adaptations are made.